LF2L/ICE-framework/README.md

 # ICE-framework

-This is the repo for the mini site presenting the ICE framework
+This is the repo for the mini site presenting the ICE framework.